-The same principle equally applies in business and life.
-What new seeds, plants, projects, plans have you set out for growth in order to spring forth in the coming months or even years?
+The same principle applies equally in business and life.
+What new seeds, plants, projects, and plans have you set out for growth to spring forth in the coming months or even years?

-Being just under a week into spring, here are my 8 spring cleaning tips for business success, or more specifically 8 things you can ‘stop’ doing right now in order to get you and your business ‘summer ready’…
+Here are my eight spring cleaning tips for business success, or more specifically, eight things you can ‘stop’ doing right now to get you and your business summer ready.

 #1 Stop… working in a cluttered working environment